verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/ExternalDnsConfiguration.md

 Analysis detected that there was an issue with the DNS configuration that is related to credentials.
 It could be an authorization issue or incorrectly supplied credentials.
 ### Steps
 * Review the OCI credentials provided during DNS configuration.
-* Check the permission for OCI credentials or instance_principal.
+* Check the permission for OCI credentials or `instance_principal`.

 ### Related information
 * [OCI DNS](https://docs.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm)